 Thus, the phrase “a guy named John” is non-essential, so it must be surrounded by commas.

 COMMA RULE 2: DEPENDENT + INDEPENDENT CLAUSES

 THE RULE: When a dependent clause precedes an independent clause, you must put a comma between them.
 Another way of saying this is that you must use commas between a dependent clause and an independent clause, when the dependent clause comes first.

-f you put the two example clauses above in a sentence, and you put the dependent clause first, you must put a comma between them:
+Now let’s see this comma rule in action.
+If you put the two example clauses above in a sentence, and you put the dependent clause first, you must put a comma between them: